Configuration Parameters

 {string}

-SQL query string (SELECT) to a database.
-As for sources of AD and LDAP types, in query, the following automatically permitted markers can be used:
+String of an SQL query (SELECT) to the database.
+Like with AD and LDAP sources, the following automatically permitted markers can be used in the query:

-$d, $D is automatically replaced with domain, the domain sent by the client component;
+$d, $D are replaced with domain—the domain sent by the client component;

 $$ is replaced with '$' character.

-As an SQL query, only query of the SELECT type can be specified.
-After implementing the substitutions, the query is transmitted to the database “as is”.
+Only the query of the SELECT type can be specified as an SQL query.
+After making substitutions, the query is passed to the database “as is”.
 If the query result contains more than one column, then all columns except the first one will be ignored.

 Conn